-- The City has a long history of participation in CDBG, HOME, Section 8, Public Housing, and homeless programs that have a significant impact on our qualifying residents locally as well as those throughout the state.
+• The City has a long history of participation in CDBG, Section 8, Public Housing, and homeless programs that have a significant impact on our qualifying residents locally as well as those throughout the state.
 The majority of participants in the City's program are senior and/or disabled persons who cannot support themselves without assistance.
 In addition, the City funds its Taxi Coupon Program for seniors and/or the disabled using CDBG funds.
 The program is the only means available for transportation to employment, as well as necessary medical and other trips.
 The City partners with the federal government to maintain 130 housing units, and the City is not in a financial position to assume the costs for this federal program.
 The City urges Congress to avoid elimination or disproportionate funding reduction for housing and community development programs.
 The City supports responsible and reasonable funding levels of the CDBG program.
-With inflation and the increasing number of entitlement jurisdictions, CDBG set asides have resulted in smaller block grants. - The City is opposed to federal government disproportionate funding reductions for the Section 8 Voucher Program administration fees, the HOME program, public housing operating funds, and capital improvement funding under public housing.
-Given previous funding reduction, inspection and certification requirements should be reduced for fixed income program participants. - The City has concerns about creating operating cost block grants for federal housing authorities.
-Those concerns are based on creating an additional level of bureaucracy and the associated cost. - The City supports FY 2018 funding of at least \$19.3 million for the 49 authorized National Heritage Areas, including Freedom's Frontier.
+With inflation and the increasing number of entitlement jurisdictions, CDBG set asides have resulted in smaller block grants.

+- The City is opposed to federal government disproportionate funding reductions for the Section 8 Voucher Program administration fees, public housing operating funds, and capital improvement funding under public housing.
+Given previous funding reduction, inspection and certification requirements should be reduced for fixed income program participants. - The City supports FY 2020 funding of at least \$19.3 million for the 49 authorized National Heritage Areas, including Freedom's Frontier.
 For more than thirty years, National Heritage Areas have developed unique private-public partnerships to protect, preserve and promote unique landscapes and American stories.
-This funding has been invaluable to sites in Kansas, including Olathe's Mahaffie Stagecoach stop and farm.
+This funding has been invaluable to sites in Kansas, including Olathe's Mahaffie Stagecoach Stop and Farm.